Best Raspberry Pi 4 Power Supply in 2023

 The addition of the PiSwitch does mean a slight price bump compared to a standalone PSU, but if we factor in the cost of buying a straight power supply then sourcing a switch alongside, the price is virtually the same.
 In other words, a cost-effective way to pick up a top-quality switch.

-Stepping down the pricing later involves some cut corners, but with the GeeekPi Raspberry Pi 4 Power Supply with On/Off Switch, it’s possible to pay a few dollars less and still walk home with a quality power supply.
+Stepping down the pricing later involves some cut corners, but with the GeeekPi Power Supply with an On/Off Switch, it’s possible to pay a few dollars less and still walk home with a quality power supply.

 With an output of 5V and 3.0A, the GeeekPi Raspberry Pi 4 Power Supply with On/Off Switch is designed specifically to fuel the Raspberry Pi 4 with just the right amount of clean and reliable power for top performance.
 It includes a 1.2-meter cable with a lamp cord-style on and off switch to easily power up or down the Raspberry Pi 4 without fumbling with main sockets or yanking out the USB cable after each tinkering session.